 Recognition of Metlakatla Aboriginal Rights and Title is the foundation of our Development and Projects Application review process.
 Federal and Provincial agencies, in conjunction with those applying to develop in Metlakatla territory, are required to provide all information related to project applications and engage in meaningful dialogue with the goal of reaching agreement on potential resource tenure, permit or management decisions.

-Businesses and other parties proposing to use or develop natural resources in Metlakatla territory should contact the Metlakatla Stewardship Office directly, and then engage in dialogue with the goal of reaching agreement on ways the proposals or plans can benefit both parties.
+Businesses and other parties proposing to use or develop natural resources in Metlakatla territory should contact the Metlakatla Stewardship Society directly, and then engage in dialogue with the goal of reaching agreement on ways the proposals or plans can benefit both parties.
 Our development and project application review process varies depending on the nature of the application, but is based on sustainable practices and stewardship principles to uphold the mandate of the Stewardship Society.

 Where is Metlakatla Traditional Territory?